ApexSoftwareGroup/GlobalGateVPN/README.md

 # Use your custom proxy list
 globalgate.exe -f my_servers.txt

-# Use proxies from a different location
-globalgate.exe -f D:\vpn\premium_servers.txt
 ```

 The program will test and use proxies from your specified file instead of the default `proxies.txt`.